Jay Presson Allen: Hothouse

 Allen tried to recapture the success of Family with Hothouse for ABC in 1988; the drama about the lives and work experiences of the staff of a mental hospital lasted eight episodes.
 Personally Allen thought it was some of her best work, though its short life was a mixed blessing for her, said Allen: "Unfortunately, ABC didn't have the courage of their initial convictions.
 They skewered it, they turned tail on it.
 However if they had picked it up I'd have had to turn out 26 episodes.
 I'd be in Forest Lawn now.
 Television is a killer.
 It is really not for sissies."

 Tru

-The 1991 Broadway production of Tru starring Robert Morse as Truman Capote was actually a request of the lawyer for the Capote Estate.
+The 1989 Broadway production of Tru starring Robert Morse as Truman Capote was actually a request of the lawyer for the Capote Estate.
 Allen was reluctant to write about Capote at first, but once she had researched him, she found the last ten years of his life not as off-putting as she had thought: "Capote had a kind of Gallantry in the face of a devastating situation."
 Friends of Capote were amazed at her accuracy portraying a man she had only met but not known, and there was much question about how many of the lines are Capote's and how many Allen's; she maintained that at least 70% of the dialogue is Capote's own.

+The Big Love

+In 1991, Allen directed, and co-wrote with her daughter Brooke Allen, the one-woman show The Big Love.
+It was based on Florence Aadland's scandalous 1961 book about her daughter Beverly Aadland's affair with movie star Errol Flynn when Beverly was 15 and Flynn was 48.
+Tracey Ullman played Florence Aadland.
+The show closed after 11 previews and 41 performances.